Posts for: October, 2018

 Types of Sedation Dentistry

-Most people are familiar with nitrous oxide (inhalation conscious sedation), more commonly known as laughing gas.
-While you made need additional pain killers, nitrous is one of the most common and well-known forms of sedation dentistry and is a good distraction from worry and anxiety over your dental treatment (fun fact: many people feel fear over the experience itself, and not over a particular form of treatment).
+Most people are familiar with laughing gas (inhalation conscious sedation), more commonly known as laughing gas.
+While you made need additional pain killers, laughing gas is one of the most common and well-known forms of sedation dentistry and is a good distraction from worry and anxiety over your dental treatment (fun fact: many people feel fear over the experience itself, and not over a particular form of treatment).

 If you are not afraid of needles, local anesthesia is typically used to numb the area and minimize pain and discomfort during treatment.